 We organize ourselves into a single segment that reports to the Chief Executive Officer who is our chief operating decision maker.
 We conduct our operations in the United States and sell our products and services to domestic and international customers.
-Revenues generated from the following geographic regions for the three and six months ended June 30, 2022 and 2021 were (in thousands):
+Revenue generated from the following geographic regions was (in thousands):